xak2000/nomad/website/source/docs/job-specification/reschedule.html.md

 }
 ```

-~> The reschedule stanza does not apply to `system` jobs because they run on
+~> The reschedule block does not apply to `system` jobs because they run on
    every node.

 ## `reschedule` Parameters